f10wtf/CB-BOT/readme.md

 -NOTE: THIS DOES INJECT INTO ROBLOX AND GO AGAINST TOS

-please for the love of god read the instructions before crying to f10 in discord
+please for the love of god read the instructions before crying to newera in discord